Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The Mark-0 Model

 Because the model considers out-of-equilibrium situations, demand $D_i$ for good $i$ and production $Y_i$ may not match, leading to a realized consumption $c_i^R$ given by $\min(D_i,Y_i)$.

 Meanwhile, firms produce consumption goods based on a linear production function,

-dependent only on the firm's employed labour force $N_i$ and time-dependent labour-productivity $\zeta$.
-At each time step, corresponding to one month throughout this paper, firms can adapt to the current economic environment by choosing three firm-specific variables: the target production $Y_i(t)$, price $p_i(t)$, and wage offered to their employees, $w_i(t)$.
+dependent only on the firm's employed labour force $N_i$ and time-dependent labour-productivity $\zeta$. {The unemployment rate $u(t)$ is then given by $u(t) = 1 - {\sum_i N_i(t)}/{N}$, where $N$ is the number of workers.} At each time step, corresponding to one month throughout this paper, firms can adapt to the current economic environment by choosing three firm-specific variables: the target production $Y_i(t)$, price $p_i(t)$, and wage offered to their employees, $w_i(t)$.
 We describe these in turn, but note that the time step of one month and the different update parameters $\gamma, g$ are assumed to be small such that production, prices and wages evolve slowly between $t$ and $t+1$, barring the role of external shocks of the COVID type, as discussed in section \ref{sec:shocks} below. \begin{enumerate} \item {\it Production update.} Production adapts to the observed gap between supply and demand at the previous time step as follows:

-where $u^\star_i(t)$ is the maximum number of unemployed workers available to the firm $i$ at time $t$, which depends on the wage the firm pays, see \cite{SharmaEtAl2020WshapedRecoveryCOVIDa} for details.
-The speed at which firms hire and fire workers depends on their level of financial fragility $\Phi_i$, defined as the debt-to-sales ratio, where debt is $\mathcal{D}_i(t)$:\footnote{Note that this definition of fragility $\Phi$ slightly differs from that used in our previous publication, in particular the normalisation by the bankruptcy threshold $\Theta$.}
+where $u^\star_i(t)$ is the maximum number of unemployed workers available to the firm $i$ at time $t$, {which depends on the wage the firm pays relative to the production-weighted average wage ${W_i(t)}/{\overline{w}(t)}$\footnote{The production weighted average wage is defined as $\overline{w}(t)=\frac{\sum_i W_i(t) Y_i(t)}{\sum_i Y_i(t)}$.} } The speed at which firms hire and fire workers depends on their level of financial fragility $\Phi_i$, defined as the debt-to-sales ratio, where debt is $\mathcal{D}_i(t)$:\footnote{Note that this definition of fragility $\Phi$ slightly differs from that used in our previous publication, in particular the normalisation by the bankruptcy threshold $\Theta$.}

 Non-indebted firms have zero fragility and $\Theta$ is the maximum debt-to-sales ratio allowed by firms creditors, beyond which firms are declared bankrupt.\footnote{For the detailed bankruptcy settlement, see \cite{GualdiEtAl2017MonetaryPolicyDarka, BouchaudEtAl2018OptimalInflationTargeta}} Firms that are close to bankruptcy (i.e. $\Phi \approx 1$) are arguably faster to fire and slower to hire, and vice-versa for healthy firms.
 The coefficients of the hiring and firing rates $\eta^\pm_i$ for firm $i$ (belonging to $[0,1]$) are given by: